kippsoftware/roboghini-pi/README.md

 # Drive the Roboghini Pi

+install.sh - push the application and the vision system to the Roboghini Pi

-car.py - wrap the gpio with pulse width modulation; implement the drive forward, reverse, left, right
+car.py - wrap the gpio with pulse width modulation; implement drive forward, reverse, left, right

 camera.py - wrap the picamera with a thread

 drive.py - read camera, run the cascade, drive the car

 roboghini.py - run a cherrypy server to share the car camera

+index.html - update car home page with camera and recognized image

+# Sample Data

+stopsign/ - positive images for recognition

+negative/ - negative images for recognition

+# Test

+detect.py - read the positive images and report the matched bounding box

+picamera.py - mock object for Pi camera

+gpiozero.py - mock object for Pi pin output